NYC Apartment Renovation & Walkthrough, UES

 We had three bathrooms for the children that were all designed to be the same.
 Here is one of them.

-In this bathroom we used a light gray tile but an alternating pattern between a smooth and textured tile.
-This makes the bathroom less monolithic and a bit more inviting.
-Sometimes an all gray bathroom can be a bit cold.
-Adding texture with a 3D textured tile warms up the feel a little bit.
+In this bathroom, we used a light gray tile but an alternating pattern between a smooth and textured tile.
+The pattern makes the bathroom less monolithic and more inviting.
+Sometimes an all-gray bathroom can be a bit cold.
+Adding texture with a 3D tile warms the feel of the space.
+We have another post on 3D Bathroom Tiles if you want to see more.

 Wide Plank Floors

 I am a big fan of wide plank floors.
 These are 8″ wide plank white oak engineered wood floors.
-Having the wider plank of 8″ adds a little bit to the cost but makes for a fantastic look.
+The wider plank 8″ floors adds a little bit to the cost but makes for a fantastic look.

 Apartment Renovations

 Apartment renovations have countless details to take into consideration.
-In this post we reviewed just a few, but I hope this helps you visualize some of those key decisions.
+We reviewed just a few in this post, but I hope this helps you visualize some of those key decisions.

 Thank You for Reading Our Blog Post on this Manhattan Apartment Gut Renovation.